NB4444/BachelorProjectEnergyManager/Library/README.md

 ## Usage

-This section outlinescommon use cases for the Library along with detailed instructions.
+This section outlines common use cases for the Library along with detailed instructions.

 ### Profiling an Application